British Challenger 2 tank 'hit' in Ukraine

 A video shared on social media and analysed by BBC Verify shows a badly-damaged British-made tank.

-A western defence source confirmed to the BBC the footage shows a Challenger 2 tank and that all crew survived.
+A Western defence source confirmed to the BBC the footage shows a Challenger 2 tank and that all crew survived.

 It is the first verified sighting of a Challenger 2 on the frontline since Russia invaded Ukraine in 2022.